Program Overview

 Application Essays, Tips & Candidate Evaluation

-MIT Sloan has a traditional interview but it is very behavioral, with questions that may include how to deal with conflict, how to challenge management, how to become a leader in tough circumstances etc. All who are invited for an interview by MIT Sloan are required to submit two additional essays 24 hours prior to their scheduled interview.
+MIT Sloan conducts a traditional interview, but it is primarily behavioral, with questions that may include how to handle conflict, how to challenge management, and how to become a leader in challenging circumstances.
+All who are invited for an interview by MIT Sloan are required to submit two additional essays 24 hours prior to their scheduled interview.

 Sample MIT Sloan Cover Letters